 Tung and Teak oils are wonderful too, but we don't grow Tung Trees (to harvest the nut for processing the oil) here in Canada, nor do we grow the hardwood known as Teak, therefore these oils (while excellent products) must be imported (from Asia/China) which greatly impacts the carbon footprint of these oils.
 We needed something closer to home.
 Also, these oils, when all natural, are considered non-toxic but you have to check your product packaging wisely as solvents and other chemicals are usually mixed with the Tung or Teak Oils to help then cure and dry faster.
 But this is usually referred to a "Tung Oil Finish" or "Teak Oil Finish" on the label.

 Raw Linseed Oil (from Flax), left as just natural, has the same qualities that raw Hemp Seed Oil has: it takes forever to dry properly.
-But unlike Boiled Linseed Oil - which is not really just boiled but has added toxic chemical solvents to help the oil dry and cure properly when applied to wood - Hemp Seed Oil only has to be put through an oxidization process to be able to harden when cured.
+But unlike "Boiled" Linseed Oil (which is not really boiled to speed up the drying process but has added toxic chemical solvents to help the it dry and cure properly when applied to wood), our Hemp Seed Oil only has to be put through an oxidization process to be able to harden when cured.